ampproject/amphtml/extensions/amp-position-observer/amp-position-observer.md

   - websites
   - ads
 teaser:
-  text: Monitors the orientation of an element within the viewport as a user scrolls, and dispatches events that can be used with other AMP components.
+  text: Monitors the position of an element within the viewport as a user scrolls, and dispatches events that can be used with other AMP components.
 ---

 <!---